 The recommendations focused on investing in youth and children; driving change in the coordination and delivery of programs to reduce crime; and, seeking out and developing community leaders who support and promote prevention.

 Establishing a new leadership body for community safety was a fundamental recommendation of the report.
 In 2010, REACH was established as an overarching center for promoting and sustaining community safety.

 REACH is not an acronym.
 The name was chosen to reflect reaching out to help and include all Edmontonians, and reaching for new goals and ways of working.

 REACH Edmonton is building on a 20 year legacy of collaborative and leading edge approaches to community safety.

 The role of REACH is to initiate, coordinate and integrate, not duplicate what already exists.
 It is focused on building and supporting existing good work.

 REACH is involved with over 30 projects city-wide that have diverse approaches to prevention and safety.
-Some of these projects focus on youth at risk, newcomer families, and creating new leadership while other projects are geared to help vulnerable populations.
+Some of these projects focus on youth at risk, newcomer families, and creating new leadership while other projects help vulnerable populations.